Johnadibe/rent-a-ride-app/README.md

 # 🚀 Tour Reservation <a name="about-project"></a>

 <p> A tour reservation app is a software application designed to facilitate the process of booking and managing tour reservations.
-It allows users to browse available tours, select desired tour packages, specify booking details and receive confirmation for their reservations.</p>
+It allows users to browse available tours, select desired tour packages, specify booking details, and receive confirmation for their reservations.</p>

 ## Backend